- 1. B2B Sales Consulting

 In order to ensure the Change team are engaged they should be responsible for creating the project plan and the budgets.
 Use external facilitators to “guide” the change team when planning as they may have never been involved in a similar process.

 There may well be pushed back from the Change Team in terms of what they envisage the solution to be.
 The Change Team must be prepared to accept external guidance in terms of the solution from experts and senior stakeholders.
 Effective planning would include bi-weekly meetings and contingency plans if the journey becomes difficult.
 Planning would also include any required changes with technology and people which could block the change process.
-Create and document examples of best practice and share amongst salespeople.
+Create and document examples of best practice and share among salespeople.

 8.5 Communicating the Change Vision